-(1) For a family that chooses the flat rent option, the PHA must conduct a reexamination of family income and composition at least once every three years, except for families a PHA determines exceed the over-income limit described in § 960.507(b).
-Once a PHA determines that a family has an income exceeding the over-income limit, the PHA must follow the income examination and notification requirements under § 960.507(c).

-49. In § 960.255, add paragraphs (e) and (f) to read as follows:
+- (1) For a family that chooses the flat rent option, the PHA must conduct a reexamination of family income and composition at least once every three years, except for families a PHA determines exceed the over-income limit described in § 960.507(b).
+Once a PHA determines that a family has an income exceeding the over-income limit, the PHA must follow the income examination and notification requirements under § 960.507(c). - 49.
+Effective January 1 2024, in § 960.255, add paragraphs (e) and (f) to read as follows:

-§ 960.255 Self-sufficiency incentives-Disallowance of increase in annual income.
+§ 960.255 Self-sufficiency incentives- Disallowance of increase in annual income.